seanivore/freelance-payments/assets/docs/dev_planning.md

     - Read this document to fully understand how this architecture works for the portfolio
     - You'll then need to understand how we'll be adjusting it for the client
     - In understanding both we'll be able to investigate parallels to build into our payments micro-site
-    - READ: `/Users/seanivore/Development/360-design/assets/docs/AI_CONTEXT_PRIMER.md`
+    - READ: `/Users/seanivore/Development/freelance-payments/assets/docs/planning-resources/AI_CONTEXT_PRIMER.md`

   * **Specifics detailing the automation currently functional on the the portfolio `august.style` site**

     - This is from the website described in the `AI_CONTEXT_PRIMER.md` you just read above
     - Review the details and location of this file in the repository
     - When planning "Payments Micro-Site Automations" section below reference when creating payment micro-site automations, if any
+    - REMOVED FROM: `/Users/seanivore/Development/freelance-payments/.github/workflows/...`
-    - READ: `/Users/seanivore/Development/360-design/.github/workflows/manifest.yml`
+    - READ: `/Users/seanivore/Development/freelance-payments/assets/docs/planning-resources/manifest.yml`

   * **Comprehensive understanding of Stripe Development capabilities via their `llm.txt`**